 Pulling espresso requires pressure.
 Credit: Cafflano

 Imagine taking a high-pressure hose and blasting 130 PSI of water through your coffee grounds.
 It would make a heck of a mess.
-This means we need to control the manner in which those nine bars of pressure are applied – which takes us to the heart of espresso theory.
+The manner in which we apply those nine bars of pressure takes us to the heart of espresso theory.

 How do we manage the pressure?
 Through forming an espresso puck and controlling the time which we extract the coffee for.